 Budget approvals are essentially put in place to ensure that financial projections and priorities are in line.
 In order to plan strategically, businesses need to firstly, set out realistic budgeting guidelines and abide by them.
 And secondly, to observe these budgets with an eagle’s eye to decide whether to approve or reject.

-Without a consistent and skilful system to manage budgeting, it is a complex process that presents a lack of visibility into the financial state of an organisation.
+Without a consistent and skillful system to manage budgeting, it is a complex process that presents a lack of visibility into the financial state of an organisation.
 As a result, the business can fail to see an authentic view of the future due to an unrealistic projection.

 4. Project Approval